jooy2/vitepress-sidebar/docs/en/guide/api.md

 - Type: `boolean`
 - Default: `false`

-If the value is `true`, Capitalize all first letters of words separated by spaces.
-This option is also affected when the menu name is imported via a MarkDown heading or frontmatter.
+If the value is `true`, will capitalize all first letters of words separated by special characters.
+This option is also affected when menu names are imported via markdown headers or Frontmatter.

+For example, `abc def ghi` and `abc-def ghi` change to `Abc Def Ghi` and `Abc-Def Ghi`, respectively.

 ## `excludePattern`